Kinto/kinto/docs/api/collections.rst

     shortcut: ie ``/buckets/default/collections/contacts`` will be
     the current user contacts.

-    Internally the user default bucket is assigned to an ID that can later be used to share data from a user personnal bucket.
+    Internally the user default bucket is assigned to an ID, and the client is redirected when accessing it.

-    Collections on the "default" bucket are created silently upon first access and therefore don't need to be set beforehand.
+    When going through the default bucket, the collections are created silently upon first access before redirecting the client.

+    Users can share data from their personnal bucket, by sharing :ref:`its URL using the full ID <buckets-default-id>`.

 .. _collection-put: